jan-marecek/propast/README.md

     - database/other backend functions

 # Package manager
-we are using Yarn modern as classic had some problems on first install with `sharp` package.
+Using Yarn modern as classic had some problems on first install with `sharp` package.
 That means you need to enable corepack:
 `corepack enable`